 Good to know: Satara Rest Camp came as a bit of a cultural shock after our laid-back trip so far; it’s well laid out, but it’s enormous, and very busy with tons of tour buses.

-Picnic spots: It is well worth the effort to plan your day trips via the picnic spots with a basket filled with scrumptious goodies.
+It is well worth the effort to plan your day trips via the picnic spots with a basket filled with scrumptious goodies.
 All of the picnic spots in the Kruger have a constant supply of hot water for tea and coffee, as well as gas skottel braais for rent (you do need to pay in cash).

-Self-catering: bring your own braai tongs, a small cooking pot, a good knife, a bottle opener, drying cloths, and a small table cloth.
+Bring your own braai tongs, a small cooking pot, a good knife, a bottle opener, drying cloths, and a small table cloth.
 Otherwise, all the facilities that include communal kitchens have braai grids and fridges.

-Cell phone reception: excellent in the larger rest camps and Southern Kruger, and blissfully non-existent away from them.
+Excellent in the larger rest camps and Southern Kruger, and blissfully non-existent away from them.

 I am very grateful to the team at What She Said who were the first to publish this travel guide and who encouraged me to write about our trips.